 This variety of New Zealand origin has many advantages.
 It is very vigorous and can thus adapt in less favourable soil conditions.
 Its blueberries are known for having a pleasant woody aroma.
 Its upright, naturally branching shape makes it a beautiful plant.

 Bluecrop is still one of the most commonly planted varieties in the world.
 It is a relatively vigorous and very upright bush.
-Fruit are medium to large in size with a slightly frosted appearance.
+Fruits are medium to large in size with a slightly frosted appearance.
 Ripening is staggered over 5-6 weeks.
 In Angers (France), it crops about 2 weeks after the Bluetta variety.
 Bluecrop is considered to be an excellent mid-season variety and a go-to for high-yield production.

 Pink lemonade (rabbiteye)